nickmass/mass-nes/crates/nes/tests/data/AccuracyCoin/README.md

 ### PPU Reset Flag
   1: The PPU registers shouldn't be usable before the end of the first VBlank.

+### PPU Register Mirroring
+  1: PPU Registers should be mirrored through $3FFF.

+### PPU Register Open Bus
+  1: Reading from a write-only register PPU should return the most recently written value to the PPU Data Bus.
+  2: All PPU Registers should update the PPU Data Bus when written.
+  3: Bits 0 through 4 when reading from address $2002 should read read the PPU Data Bus.
+  4: The PPU Data Bus value should decay before 1 second passes.

+### PPU Read Buffer
+  1: Reading from the PPU register at $2007 is not working at all.
+  2: Reading address $2007 should increment the "v" register.
+  3: There should be a 1-bute buffer when reading from $2007.
+  4: Reading from CHR ROM should use the buffer.
+  5: Reading from Palette RAM should NOT use the buffer.
+  6: Writing to $2006 does not modify the buffer value.
+  7: The value on the nametable at $2700 through $27FF should be put in the buffer when reading from palette RAM at $3F00 through $3FFF.

 ### VBlank beginning
   1: The PPU Register $2002 VBlank flag was not set at the correct PPU cycle.